petrelharp/local_pca/writeup/comments/review-to-do.md

 Other points to discuss:

-- quantify percent variation explained
+- quantify percent variation explained: ratio of eigenvalues, same as in PCA (cite Cox & Cox)
 - relate to PCAdmix, explain difference in introduction
 - show different window choice results we reference
 - clarify we checked for variation in missingness, provide plot of MDS against missingness